Snorkeling

-Snorkeling (British and Commonwealth English spelling: snorkelling) is the practice of swimming face down in a body of water while breathing the ambient air through a shaped tube called a snorkel, usually with swimming goggles or a diving mask, and swimfins.
+Snorkeling (snorkelling in British and Commonwealth English) is the practice of swimming face-down in a body of water while breathing the ambient air through a shaped tube called a snorkel, usually with swimming goggles or a diving mask, and swimfins.
 In cooler waters, a wetsuit is also worn.
 The use of this equipment allows the snorkeler (British and Commonwealth English spelling: snorkeller) to observe the underwater environment for extended periods with relatively little effort, and to breathe while face-down at the surface.

 Snorkeling is a popular recreational activity, particularly at tropical resort locations.
 It provides the opportunity to observe underwater life in a natural setting without the complicated equipment and training required for scuba diving.
 It appeals to all ages because of how little effort is involved and is the basis of the two surface disciplines of the underwater sport of finswimming.

 Snorkeling is also used by scuba divers when at the surface, in underwater sports such as underwater hockey and underwater rugby, and as part of water-based searches conducted by search and rescue teams.